 May I use my own buffers and reagents?

 Most chromatin sample preparation and shearing buffers were developed and optimized for use with bath or probe sonicators.
-Since Covaris AFA is a more advanced technology, off-label buffers are not compatible with Covaris AFA.
-Therefore, we strongly recommend customers to use the buffers provided with the truChIP kit since they have been validated with Covaris platforms.
+Since AFA is a more advanced ultrasonic technology, off-label buffers are not compatible with AFA.
+Therefore, we strongly recommend customers to use the buffers provided with the truChIP kit since they have been validated using Covaris instruments.

 May I combine your protocol with my other commercial protocols?